VisionEval/VisionEval-Docs/docs/09-estimation.md

   + Estimation data: VE2001NHTS::Hh_df
   + Estimation method: Package build
   + Estimation script: R/AssignVehicleOwnership.R
-  + Model object: data/AssignVehicleOwnershipSpecifications.rda
+  + Model object: NA
   + Notes: Sources estimation data from the VE NHTS 2001 package.

 ####  AssignVehicleType

 This module identifies how many household vehicles are light trucks and how many are automobiles.
 Light trucks include pickup trucks, sport utility vehicles, vans, and any other vehicle not classified as a passenger car.
 Automobiles are vehicles classified as passenger cars.

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Binary Logit
+* Model types include Binary Logit
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignVehicleType.md
+* Documented in inst/module_docs/AssignVehicleType.md

 The models in this model step are: